Improving Quality of Life

 Hands on care and help with daily hygiene tasks and home chores.

 Respite care is a temporary care service, which allows caregivers time to rest and relax.
-Respite care aids can provide in-home help, or out of home help.

 With Self-Directed Attendant Care, elderly or disabled individuals can hire their own aids at no cost!
 This type of care allows the individual more control over who is serving them and how they are being helped.